infinitered/ignite/docs/quick-start/ignite-commands.md

 ignite spork
 ```

-Copy templates as blueprints for this project
+Copy templates as blueprints for this project.

 Ignite's boilerplates are generally pretty opinionated.
 Spork lets you avoid those
 opinions by "forking" the template.
-Like a 'fork' on a git repo. `ignite spork`
+Like a 'fork' on a git repo `ignite spork`
 looks at the generators, then looks at the templates.
 You then select the things
-you want to make a copy off.
+you want to make a copy of.
 They then live in `ignite/Spork/...`.

 After entering `ignite spork`, you will be presented with a list of available
 templates to spork.
 Cycle through them with arrow keys, select the desired